LL.M. in American Legal Studies

 - Constitutional Law

-Program planning templates can be requested from the Graduate Law Coordinator.
+Program planning templates can be requested from the Director of Graduate Law Programs.

 Other courses and seminars offered in the LL.M. program in American Legal Studies include:

 - Deceptive Trade Practices